filipopper/filipopper/README.md

     <a href="#"><img alt="Visual Studio Code" src="https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?logo=visual-studio-code&logoColor=white"></a>
 </p>

-Skills: CSS / HTML / MONGODB / NODE / PYTHON / SQL / GIT

 - 🔭 I’m currently working on many web projects
-- 🌱 I’m currently learning PHP and React.js
+- 🌱 I’m currently learning PHP, Fabric, Spigot and React.js
 - 👯 I’m looking to collaborate on any organization
 - 💬 Ask me about DeFi
 - 📫 How to reach me: You can find me on any of my social networks or you can also send me an email to nicolas.filipovich@estudiante.ceibal.edu.uy (it is not certain that I will respond if you send me an email)